Black Line Removal on Porcelain Crowns

 When it comes to bonding porcelain crowns or veneers, we are extremely meticulous and fastidious in creating a glass-like finish against the tooth.
 This both minimizes staining at the tooth edges and prevents any leakage underneath them.

-To find out what sets NYC Smile Design apart when it comes to helping patients repair their teeth without marring the quality of their smile, please call (212) 574-4660 or complete our online contact form today.
+To find out what sets NYC Smile Design apart when it comes to helping patients repair their teeth without marring the quality of their smile, please call 212-452-3344 or visit our website.
 Dr. Mello and Dr. Tabib serve patients in and around Manhattan and other areas of New York City.